rexresearch

 deadly to anyone hearing them.

-market an LPG fuelled bird-scaring device as a "less-lethal" riot
+to market an LPG fuelled bird-scaring device as a "less-lethal"

-started life as a bird-scaring device intended to keep feathered
+which started life as a bird-scaring device intended to keep

-intruders away from crops, airports and so forth.
-It uses bottled
+feathered intruders away from crops, airports and so forth.
+It

-LPG to create an explosive fuel-air mixture inside a tubular
+uses bottled LPG to create an explosive fuel-air mixture inside

-combustion chamber ("cannon barrel").
-The mix is then detonated,
+a tubular combustion chamber ("cannon barrel").
+The mix is then

-causing a loud explosion whose blast vents out of one end of the
+detonated, causing a loud explosion whose blast vents out of one

 According to Defense News, this is "a patented process involving